Democrats 66

+Its name refers to its year of foundation, 1966.
+Initially, its main objective had been to democratise the Dutch political system, but it developed a broader social liberal ideology over time.
 D66 is especially popular among people who hold a university degree, and its voters are mostly concentrated in larger cities and in municipalities with an above-average number of wealthy residents.
 The party supplies a relatively large proportion of mayors, who are appointed rather than elected.